YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]CONVERT Applies to: TRM

-Enables or disables YottaDB/GT.M from converting lowercase input to uppercase during READs.
+Enables or disables YottaDB from converting lowercase input to uppercase during READs.

 By default, the terminal device driver operates NOCONVERT.